Arup53/digital-wallet-app-monorepo/README.md

 **Description**

-This endpoint is called by HDFC Bank (or a mock banking provider) to notify the wallet system that a user has successfully topped up their wallet.
+This endpoint is called by HDFC Bank (or a mock banking provider) to notify the wallet system that a user has successfully topped up their wallet .

 It updates the user’s wallet balance and marks the corresponding on-ramp transaction as Success.